xdg-go/jibby/README.md

 * Only well-formed UTF-8 encoding (including optional BOM) is supported.
 * Numbers (floats and ints) must conform to formats/limits of Go's [strconv](https://golang.org/pkg/strconv/) library.
+* Escape sequences not supported in extended JSON keys and some extended JSON values.

 # Testing